Rapper Hopsin Had An Unexpected Reaction To Getting Name-Checked On Eminem’s New Album

 — LeBron James (@KingJames) August 31, 2018

-“Fall” is a song, in which Eminem boasts of all the rappers he’s inspired, presumably approving of Hopsin as a worthy rapper influenced by earlier Eminem work, including such huge albums as The Slim Shady LP, The Marshall Mathers LP, and The Eminem Show.
+“Fall” is a song in which Eminem boasts of all the rappers he’s inspired, presumably approving of Hopsin as a worthy rapper influenced by earlier Eminem work, including such huge albums as The Slim Shady LP, The Marshall Mathers LP, and The Eminem Show.
 All of the aforementioned records went multi-platinum, selling millions of units in the United States alone.

 As for reactions that were less-than-impressed by Mathers’ newest release, Eminem’s music has been divisive since he debuted on MTV in 1999 with the heavily-requested, yet largely-offensive single, “My Name Is.”
-Eminem’s influence on hip-hop and music in general, however, is well-confirmed, as the rapper has inspired a number of prominent musicians and continues to claim millions of fans, nearly 20 years after the release of his major label debut, The Slim Shady LP.
+Eminem’s influence on hip-hop and music in general, however, is well-confirmed.
+The rapper is generally accepted to have inspired a number of prominent musicians, and continues to claim millions of fans, nearly 20 years after the release of his major label debut, The Slim Shady LP.

-Hopsin is also a prominent figure in the world of contemporary hip-hop and has numerous albums appearing in the Billboard 200.
+Hopsin is also a prominent figure in the world of contemporary hip-hop, and has numerous albums appearing in the Billboard 200.
 He has often straddled the line of underground and mainstream hip-hop, working outside hip-hop norms, yet collaborating with many major-label rappers.